cloudwatt/nix-container-images/README.md

 # Todos / Limitations

+- Systemd can not be used; it is bypassed (see [fake.nix](modules/fake.nix))
-- Should we try to use NixOS modules?
+- Should we really try to use NixOS modules?
 - Reduce number of files installed by default
 - Do not have to patch `nix-daemon.nix`
 - Do not have to patch `update-users-groups.pl`